New Pokemon Snap: Explore The Pokemon World

 Contents

 Recent generations have tried to streamline this process by introducing several new mechanics like the Reset Girl and Nature Mints so you can train faster, but it’s still far from ideal.
-It takes a lot of work just to get a whole team.
+It takes a lot of work to get a whole team.
 Forget the learning and experimentation that comes with entering the competitive Pokemon scene.

 What is Pokemon Showdown?